albertllousas/functional-domain-driven-design/README.md

 > Where are the events?

-As we already said, domain events are important things that happened in our domain, but it does not mean that we have to always create all of them in our implementation, only the ones that are important, the rest they could be seen as states in our aggregate.
-Anyways, this is just a design decision, a good improvement could be to generate the events and carry with them in each transition implicitly.

 Let's provide a way to create them:
 ```kotlin
 typealias CreateEvents = (EvaluatedLoan) -> List<DomainEvent>
 typealias PublishEvents = (List<DomainEvent>) -> Unit
 ```

+As we already said, domain events are important things that happened in our domain, in order to simplify our design we have decided to create a type that will create only the important ones, the ones that will be published to other BCs.
+**In a improved design, we could generate the events in each transition implicitly.**

 And finally, let's chain everything to create our application service (a.k.a business workflow):
 ```kotlin